spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 default `readiness` settings.

 By default, port 8080 is used as the probe port.
-You can change the defaults for both `liveness` and `readiness` probe ports by using deployer properties, as the following example shows:
+You can change the defaults for both `liveness` and `readiness` probe ports by setting deployer properties, as follows:

 ```properties
 deployer.<app>.kubernetes.readinessProbePort=7000